 Day 1: Dyea to Canyon City

-After breakfast in Skagway, we’ll drive 10 miles to the trailhead at the historic townsite of Dyea.
-This National Historic Site has been primarily reclaimed by the forest.
-We’ll hike 7.8 miles to the gold-rush era townsite of Canyon City, gaining only about 500 feet net elevation.
-We will spend our first night camped beside the Taiya River.
-At Canyon City, we will cross the river on a suspension bridge and explore the ruins.
-A huge boiler, once used to power a tramway that carried stampeders’ “ton of goods” to the top of the pass, may prompt you to ponder how it got here in the first place.
+After breakfast in Skagway, we’ll drive a scenic 10 miles to the trailhead at the historic townsite of Dyea.
+This National Historic Site has been primarily reclaimed by the forest, with little evidence of the original town of 10,000 remaining.
+The trip begins with a 7.8 mile trek to the gold-rush era townsite of Canyon City, gaining only about 500 feet of net elevation.
+At Canyon City, we will cross the river on a suspension bridge and explore the ruins including a large boiler, once used to power a tramway that carried stampeders’ “ton of goods” to the top of Chilkoot Pass.
+We will spend our first night camped on the banks of the Taiya River.

 Day 2: Canyon City to Sheep Camp